exploratory-io/book/tutorials/flight3.md

 http://www.airfarewatchdog.com/pages/3799702/airline-letter-codes/

-And click 'Preview' button.
+And click 'Get Data' button.

 ![](images/flight-carrier-code5.png)

 The preview data looks good.
-Hit 'Import' button to import this data into Exploratory.
+Hit 'Save' button to import this data into Exploratory.

 You can see 95 rows of the data that has just been imported.